c7over/compmus2019/README.md

 # Corpus:
 The selected artists are Rihanna and Beyonce.
 - Rihanna:
-13 albums released.
-Excluding the edit,remix,live versions, there are 8 official albums with 106 observations in total .
+  - 13 albums released.
+Excluding the edit,remix,live versions, there are 8 official albums with 106 observations in total.
+  - The album "a girl like me" obtain the lowest album popularity (pop=46), whereas the other 7 are within the range from 60 to 80.
 - Reyonce:
-12 albums released.
+  - 12 albums released.
 Excluding the edit,remix, live versions, there are 5 official albums with 84 observations in total.
+  -
 Statistical result:

 |Artist   | M_album | M_track | SD_track |